akkadotnet/akka.net/docs/articles/streams/quickstart.md

 ```
 There are other ways to create a materializer, e.g. from an `ActorContext` when using streams from within Actors.
 The `Materializer` is a factory for stream execution engines, it is the thing that makes streams run --you don't need to worry about any of the details just now apart from that you need one for calling any of the run methods on a `Source`.

-The nice thing about Akka Streams is that the `Source` is just a description of what you want to run, and like an architect�s blueprint it can be reused, incorporated into a larger design.
+The nice thing about Akka Streams is that the `Source` is just a description of what you want to run, and like an architect's blueprint it can be reused, incorporated into a larger design.
 We may choose to transform the source of integers and write it to a file instead:
 ```csharp
   var factorials = source.Scan(new BigInteger(1), (acc, next) => acc * next);
   var result =